CompSciLauren/hello-opengl/README.md

 # Hello OpenGL

 > A simple hello world program for OpenGL beginners.
+This is a simplified version of the [hello-opengl-framework](https://github.com/CompSciLauren/hello-opengl-framework "Hello OpenGL Framework") program.

 ## How to Run Program in Terminal